digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 ### Now

-- We are publishing live platform performance metrics so users can clearly understand reliability and availability.
+- We are publishing live platform performance metrics, so users can clearly understand reliability and availability.
-- We are publishing dataset quality and coverage information so users can understand what data we currently have.
+- We are publishing dataset quality and coverage information, so users can understand what data we currently have.
-- We are improving map search by Local Planning Authority and Town so users can find relevant data more easily.
+- We are improving map search by Local Planning Authority and Town, so users can find relevant data more easily.

 ### Next